reynico/blog.nico.ninja/_posts/2024-02-01-3d-printer-remote-shutdown.md

 description: Powering down the 3d printer before bad things goes on
 ---

-I've recently installed an IP camera to monitor my long-standing prints to check how it is going during the day when I am not at home.
+I've recently installed an IP camera to monitor my long-standing prints and check how it is going during the day when I am not at home.
 It took me not much time to realize that whether the printing process goes well or not, I cannot control the printer from any remote location.

 ![Camera](/assets/images/3dprinter-remote-shutdown-1/camera-screenshot.jpg)